mathebuddy/smoke/README.md

 - added MBL syntax to force special keyboards (e.g. with "`^(`"-key).
 - leaving the current unit does not vanish all progress anymore
 - vertical alignment of bullet points in itemize lists has been improved

-2023-06-29

 - level overview: a lock symbol for non-accessible levels is shown.
 Currently, at least 50 % must be reached to pass a level.
 NOTE: Since the progress can not be persisted yet, also locked levels can be opened.
 - LL-parsing of unary-minus wrongly used an unary expression as operand, instead of a multiply-expression (e.g. "-x/y" war wrongly parsed to "(-x)/y" instead of "-(x/y)")

-2023-06-28

 - added a tutorial template
 - added button to repeat randomized exercises
 - progress within level is now shown
 - progress in level overview is now shown
-- keyboard: non-numeric chars/strings are now separated by "*" (e.g. "isqrt(" -> "i * sqrt(")
+- keyboard: non-numeric chars/strings are now separated by "_" (e.g. "isqrt(" -> "i _ sqrt(")
 - invalid term inputs are now marked by a border at top and bottom of the input field
 - permanent headers (top bar + level navigation bar) consumed too much vertical space on small screens
-- level oberview: icons are rearranged to fill 4 columns max
+- level overview: icons are rearranged to fill 4 columns max
 - level overview graph now shows edges
+- smpl doc: define sets as "{...}"; "set(..)" is forbidden now, ...
+- TeX: $e^{\frac12}$
+- output source row number for SMPL-errors
+- report error for exercises that have no instances
+- some figures are rendered too wide (overflow)
+- support for new glyphs in TeX: "?", "\Longleftrightarrow"
+- inline math support for the TeX engine
+- enable switch display/inline TeX support in compiler and app
+- support for "build-term: true" in exercises (back end)
+- references to equations, sections, ...
+- web application has blue (not red) background when loading
+- indexing bug for more than one multiple/single choice answer in one exercise
+- itemize/enumerate/... dot/number/letter is incorrectly aligned vertically
+- allow input field editing at arbitrary cursor positions
+- word wrapping for single/multiple choice answers
+- hide/opacity non-active exercises
+- keyboard key press animation
+- show current position of vertical scrolling
+- support for chapters (currently only levels are supported)